lakalia/dataviz-project/README.md

 ## Questions & Tasks

-The following tasks and questions will drive the visualization and interaction decisions for this project:
+The following tasks and questions drove the visualization and interaction decisions for this project:

  * Is there a correlation between Population, Life Expectancy, Fertility and a nation's Income per capita over time?
  * Does the world region of a country have any impact on those relationships?
 How much/what kind?